Se Habla Español

 If you or your child were injured in a pedestrian accident, a Clearwater pedestrian accident lawyer at Perenich Law Injury Attorneys can help you seek the compensation you deserve.

-Clearwater personal injury lawyer legal team prioritizes personal service and compassion while offering our clients the assistance they need with their claims.
+Our seasoned personal injury attorneys prioritize personal service and compassion while offering our clients the assistance they need with their claims.

 As the population in warm-weather states such as Florida grows, pedestrian accidents increase.
 According to U.S. News & World Report, Florida saw nearly 5,900 pedestrian deaths in the last decade, making it far and away the most dangerous state to walk on public roadways.
 Alabama was the second-most dangerous state, with only 936 pedestrian deaths during that same time.